-New training technology can be exciting and engaging for health agency employees—really!
+Transitioning from in-person education to an e-learning program can be exciting and engaging for health agency employees — really!

-If you’re changing the way you do training to a new method that’s different for your team—probably in a conference room with a speaker at the front—your staff might feel intimidated.
+But it can also pose a challenge.
+If you’re replacing existing training methods with technology and tools that feel foreign, your staff might feel intimidated.
+Especially if they’re used to a conference room with a speaker at the front.
 Change can be scary for some people, but it doesn’t have to be.

 Adopting new training technology, such as online courses, means a different mindset for your agency staff.
-By doing some planning and strategy, you can roll out your new online learning project smoothly and get people trained as quickly as possible.
+By doing some planning and strategy, you can roll out your new online training smoothly and get people trained as quickly as possible.

-Here are 9 steps you can follow for the successful implementation of your new elearning program.
+9 steps you can follow for a successful e-learning program.

 1. Cultivate a positive attitude.

-Start off by setting the tone for your training program.
-Convey some excitement and build some anticipation.
+Start off by setting the tone for your e-learning program.
+Convey excitement and build anticipation around the start of the course.
 The right frame of mind helps people adopt new technology and other job changes.
-Nix any negative attitudes right away.
-Remind your team that they are capable of learning new things and can succeed.
+Nix any negative attitudes right away and remind your team that they are capable of learning new things and can succeed.